-Hiring high-quality virtual reality (VR) developers is critical to the success of your project.
+Hiring high-quality virtual reality (VR) developers are critical to the success of your project.
 Despite the variety of websites offering freelance VR services, there are still challenges that come with getting the right person to fill this role on your team.

-Both art and programming are critical to any virtual reality project.
+Both art and programming are critical to any immersive virtual reality project.
 Depending on the culture of your company, art and programming roles may be very tightly defined with little overlap, or very fluid with less distinction between them.
 This article specifically covers programmers, rather than positions such as 3D modelers, texture artists, and animators.

 We took it upon ourselves to interview a few industry leaders to discuss the nuances of interviewing and hiring for virtual reality development.
 The developer that suits your project will be driven by what your VR company does, but there are common characteristics among all our sources for what they want from VR developers and how they choose to interview them.